GDB quick reference

 list sum Show C source for named function

-list 45 Show C source around line number
+list 45 Show C source around line number in current file

 disassemble Show disassembly of currently executing function